 Here’s the seller’s description:

 “Go on Youtube & search “1965 GMC handi-van” & you’ll find several videos of this vehicle in action!
 Located in Huntington NY 11743.
 Fully restored with custom paint & Cova-Cola graphics, painted, detailed 6 cylinder engine, & automatic transmission, with dual exhaust & super clean undercarriage.
 Fully custom 2 tone red & tan leather interior with headliner, carpet, painted dash, & leather covered doghouse and steering wheel.
 Cooper Cobra white lettered radial tires with great tread, red rally wheels, chromed dog dish hubcaps with chrome trim rings.
 Upgraded led rear back-up lamps & directional mirrors.
 All dash lights, exterior lights, directionals & brake lights work as well as wipers.
-Upgraded stereo with a real Coca Cola cooler converted into a speaker cabinet with vintage Coke bottles in a wooden Coke box on top of the cabinet.
+Upgraded stereo with a real Coca-Cola cooler converted into a speaker cabinet with vintage Coke bottles in a wooden Coke box on top of the cabinet.
 Drives super fast & engine sounds GREAT & has that right “stance” that tells you it’s ready for business.
 Ready for car shows, or just blasting down the road!
 Will get tons of attention wherever you go.
-Clear title in my name with no leins & ready to drive.
-Fuel gauge is inop, so I always just fill it.
+Clear title in my name with no liens & ready to drive.
+The fuel gauge is inop, so I always just fill it.
 Tinted glass all around.
 WILL ONLY SELL FOR CASH.
-This is a one of a kind custom and a rare opportunity to own something no one else has!
+This is a one-of-a-kind custom and a rare opportunity to own something no one else has!
 EMAIL ME 24/7 & come see it.
 If ad is up, it’s still available.
 LOCAL BUYERS WITH CASH ONLY.“

 Show or go: what would you do with this restored GMC Handi-Van?
 Comment below and let us know!